 Public benefits resulting from the CMGC method may include reduced cost from the selected contractor's value engineering and added flexibility of the currently very tight project schedule to complete the project.
-The target completion date is spring/summer 2021.
-The CMGC method will help staff and consultants to better determine and manage project scope and costs estimates early in the project ensuring that the overall project schedule and budget is met.
+The target completion date is early summer 2018 which would allow transfer of equipment from the existing space in Barlow Hall to the new ITC during the summer in preparation for a fall 2018 opening.
+The CMGC method will help staff and consultants to better determine and manage project scope and costs estimates early in the project ensuring that the overall project schedule is met for 2018 opening.

-4. Whether value engineering techniques may decrease the cost.
+4. Whether value engineering techniques may decrease the cost

 CMGC will add a value engineering component to the project.
 Bringing an experienced contractor on board early in the design phase to identify cost saving opportunities and design modifications will certainly reduce costs.
-The CMGC selection will focus on the proposing firm's skill in providing cost management and cost reduction solutions.
+The CMGC selection will focus on the proposing firms' skill in providing cost management and cost reduction solutions.